+The necessity for tearing down the silos between development and operations has been expedited by cloud computing and the software-defined networking (SDN) movement.
 Traditionally in the enterprise, the application development team is in charge of gathering business requirements for a software program and writing code.
 The development team tests their program in an isolated development environment for quality assurance (QA) and -- if requirements are met -- releases the code to operations for use.
-The operations team is tasked with deploying and maintaining the program from that point on.
+The operations team deploys the program and maintains it from that point on.
 The problem with this paradigm is that when the two teams work separately, the development team may not be aware of operational roadblocks that prevent the program from working as anticipated.

 Create, manage and deploy application stacks, bare metal servers, and VMs with Chef.